sumitkarki188/Breast-Cancer-Predection/README.md

 F1 Score (Class 1)	96%	92%	97%
 Support (Class 1)	47	47	47

-📌 Random Forest achieved the highest accuracy and F1 score among all.
+✅ Random Forest achieved the best overall performance.

-📈 Flow Diagram
-nginx
-Copy
-Edit
-Collecting Data → Preprocessing → Model Training → Evaluation → Results
-📌 Key Findings
-Random Forest outperforms the other models with an accuracy of 97.36%, precision of 100%, and F1-score of 97%.

-Logistic Regression is simple and effective, offering near-comparable performance.

-Decision Tree has slightly lower recall, indicating some false negatives.

-🔮 Conclusion & Future Work
+🧠 Conclusion & Future Work
-This project demonstrates that machine learning algorithms, especially Random Forest, are effective in predicting breast cancer.
-These models can aid healthcare professionals in diagnosis and treatment planning.
+This study shows that machine learning models — especially Random Forest — can effectively predict breast cancer from diagnostic data.
+These models have the potential to support healthcare professionals in early diagnosis and patient management.

-🔬 Future Enhancements
+🔮 Future Improvements
-Integrate deep learning and ensemble methods for more advanced prediction.
+Explore deep learning and ensemble techniques

-Explore radiomics and AI-enhanced imaging (e.g., mammograms, MRIs).
+Leverage AI and radiomics for enhanced medical imaging

-Implement IoT-based real-time monitoring systems.
+Build real-time monitoring using IoT devices

-Develop public awareness programs leveraging this tech.
+Raise public awareness on ML-based cancer detection